HVAC installation in NYC, commercial and residential.

 Hi-rise commercial or residential

-Centralized VRF (Mitsubishi City Multi or Daikin VRV), crane mobilization, DOB permits, after-hours install surcharge.
+Centralized VRF (Mitsubishi City Multi or Daikin VRV), rigging mobilization, DOB permits, after-hours install surcharge.
 Phased install around occupancy.
 Project $60,000 to $300,000+.

 Restaurant